 - Perform link gap analysis to discover relevant link opportunities

-Good site optimisation is important for both users and search engines as it creates a better user experience and improves crawlability.
+Good site optimisation is vital for both users and search engines as it creates a better user experience and improves crawlability.
 Utilise your keyword research and competitor analysis data to proceed most effectively and use what already works.

 - Content readability and the use of white space, text size and colour